Chandru206/weather-now/README.md

 *Notes

 No location permission is required; search by city only.
+But also you can check you are currengt location if needed.

 The app uses the Open-Meteo API, which is free and requires no authentication.